extragood-io/jumpwire-docs/index.md

 ## Welcome to JumpWire

 JumpWire is an integration platform that connects internal data to vendor APIs.
 The best use cases for JumpWire are those where data stored in private databases must be exchanged with third parties.
 Since JumpWire is designed to be easily self-hosted, the data passing through JumpWire never leaves local networks, and the internal systems JumpWire connects do not need to open connections to the internet.
-This stands in contrast of hosted integration platforms, which exposes data and connections to an intermediate SaaS vendor.
+This stands in contrast of hosted integration platforms, which exposes data and connections to an intermediate system.

 JumpWire also enforces data handling in a consistent manner across connections to third-party APIs.
 This is especially useful for scenarios where sensitive data, such as PII, is being shared but some fields, for example social security numbers, must be redacted before sharing.
+Regardless of where a SSN might appear across different databases, JumpWire can ensure it is always tokenized before sharing externally.

 ![](assets/images/jumpwire-graph.svg)